Dual carbon battery

 A dual carbon battery is a type of battery that uses graphite (or carbon) as both its cathode and anode material.
-Compared to Lithium-ion batteries, dual-ion batteries (DIBs) require less energy and emit less CO_{2} during production, have a reduced reliance on critical materials such as Ni or Co, and are more easily recyclable.
+Compared to lithium-ion batteries, dual-ion batteries (DIBs) require less energy and emit less CO_{2} during production, have a reduced reliance on critical materials such as Ni or Co, and are more easily recyclable.

 History

 Dual-carbon (also called dual-graphite) batteries were first introduced in a 1989 patent.
 They were later studied by various other research groups.

 In 2014, start-up Power Japan Plus announced plans to commercialize its version, named the Ryden.
 Dual Carbon Battery Technology has been developed by joint research between Power Japan Plus Inc. and Dr. Tatsumi Ishihara, professor of Kyushu University.
-Power Japan Plus has completed development of a proof of concept of Organic Dual Carbon Battery as coin cells in 2014.
+Power Japan Plus completed development of a proof of concept of Organic Dual Carbon Battery as coin cells in 2014.

-Co-lead Kaname Takeya is known for his work on the Toyota Prius and Tesla Model S. The company claimed that its cell offers energy density comparable to a lithium-ion battery, more rapid charge rate, a longer functional lifetime (3k cycles), improved safety and cradle-to-cradle sustainability.
-The company claimed that its battery charges 20 times faster than conventional lithium ion batteries, is rated for more than 3,000 cycles and can slot directly into existing manufacturing processes, without changes to existing manufacturing lines.
+Co-lead Kaname Takeya is known for his work on the Toyota Prius and Tesla Model S. The company claimed that its cell offers energy density comparable to a lithium-ion battery, charges 20 times faster than conventional lithium-ion batteries, is rated for more than 3,000 cycles, improved safety and cradle-to-cradle sustainability.
+It also claimed that its battery can slot directly into existing manufacturing processes, without changes to existing manufacturing lines.

 In June 2017, PJP Eye LTD. acquired Power Japan Plus's battery business and all of its R&D facility and equipment, intellectual property and patents, and other assets.

 Currently, PJP Eye LTD. continues development of Organic Dual Carbon Battery and completed proof of concept of the battery as laminated cells.
 PJP Eye has mass-produced Organic Single Carbon Battery based on Organic Dual Carbon Technology in 2017.
 It has been integrated into various applications from personal mobilities, drones to storages.
 PJP Eye LTD. plans to mass-produce and start commercialization of Organic Dual Carbon Battery which brand name is "Cambrian Dual" by 2023 to integrated them into EVs and electric airplanes.